Beginner's guide · 11th edition

 Warhammer 40,000 (commonly called 40K) is a tabletop miniature wargame set in a dark science-fantasy future.
 Two players command armies of detailed plastic miniatures, taking turns to move, shoot, and fight across a terrain-filled table, competing to score the most Victory Points over five rounds.

 The game uses six-sided dice (D6) to resolve everything — hits, wounds, saves, and damage.
-Each unit has a datasheet that tells you exactly what it can do.
-10th Edition (current as of 2023) simplified the rules significantly, making it one of the most accessible versions to learn.
+Each unit has a datasheetthat tells you exactly what it can do.
+11th Edition (launched June 2026) builds on 10th's accessible core while introducing the Detachment Points army-building system.

 2PlayersOne army each